john221wick/gpuSchedularSN/Readme.md

 1. Added queue to handle the ongoing requests, for now the priority is set by int, lateron i will fix that

+# Phase 5 done

+1. Added a central state struct that ties everything together - topology, queue, running jobs, and which GPUs are allocated.
+All thread safe with a mutex
+2. You can submit a job to the queue, allocate GPUs to it, free them when done, and check which GPUs are free

+# Phase 6 done

+1. Added a process launcher that actually runs your command.
+It sets the right env vars based on your GPU vendor - CUDA_VISIBLE_DEVICES for NVIDIA, HIP_VISIBLE_DEVICES for AMD, etc
+2. For Apple it doesnt set anything since there is only one GPU and Metal handles it
+3. Each process runs in its own process group so we can kill it cleanly later (no orphan processes)
+4. It runs async - starts the process and calls a callback when it exits, so the scheduler can keep working while a job is running

 # Technical Decisions i took

 When building with Go + CGo, there is a problem.
 Go scans the package directory for `.c` files even when CGo is disabled (like when you do `go build -tags mock`).
 So if I put the C files next to the Go files, the mock build breaks.
 To fix this I put all C files in a subdirectory `internal/agent/gpu/` and reference them from the CGo bridge with `#cgo CFLAGS: -I${SRCDIR}/gpu` and `#include "gpu.c"`.